aless80/tantrix/README.md

 ## TODO
 turns
-decide what to do with log on wroom confirm should send rotation and flush. i see differences in the storage make sure quit always quits in spite of the error
+Closing the windows triggers an event so that the server knows it. do the same for game decide what to do with log on wroom confirm should send rotation and flush. i see differences in the storage make sure quit always quits in spite of the error